Our Founder's Story

 Why not start a nonprofit and donate the mix to qualifying cancer patients?

-Why not use that opportunity to build a portfolio of case studies to spur clinical trials?
+Why not use that opportunity to build a portfolio of case studies to advance cannabis?

 You can join us on our journey as we grow, by donating time, talent or funds.